Baked Mango Samosas

 - 6 phyllo dough sheets

-- In a medium bowl, add mango, spices _(cinnamon, ginger, nutmeg and clove)_, sugar if needed and toasted almonds.
-Combine carefully, paying attention not to break the almonds.
+In a medium bowl, add mango, spices (cinnamon, ginger, nutmeg and clove), sugar, if using, and toasted almonds.
+Combine carefully, paying attention not to break the toasted almonds.
 Set aside.

-- Place samosas on a Silpat or baking sheet, and bake 10 minutes.
+Place mango samosas on a Silpat or baking sheet, and bake them 10 minutes.
 Serve warm.